 Firstly, the structure of the hamper is provided by low-quality cardboard.
-Additionally, the covering material is of questionable quality.
-Moreover, the removable liners are a real pain to get in and out.
+The covering material is also of questionable quality, and the removable liners are a real pain to get in and out.
 All told, for the greenbacks, you can get a much better hamper by choosing one of the other options above.

 Why You Should Trust Us

 Senior Research Analyst Austin Palmer and Senior Review Editor Nick Miley have a combined experience of over a decade testing cleaning and storage products.
 However, they have been using clothes hampers and doing laundry for more than thirty years each.
 Laundry hampers are not overly complicated, but they do require a discerning eye for quality, durability, and function, which we have honed on much more complicated and involved products.